dotnet/docs-maui/docs/deployment/hot-restart.md

     Visual Studio will complete the automatic provisioning process.
 Then, click the **Ok** button to dismiss the **Configure Automatic Provisioning** dialog.

     > [!NOTE]
     > Using automatic provisioning is recommended so that additional iOS devices can be easily configured for deployment.
-However, you can use manual provisioning if the correct provisioning profiles are present.
+However, you can use manual provisioning if the correct provisioning profiles are present on your machine.

 ## Deploy and debug using hot restart

-After the initial setup, your local connected iOS device will appear in the debug target drop down menu.
-To quickly deploy and debug your app:
+After performing the initial setup, your local connected iOS device will appear in the debug target drop down menu.
+To deploy and debug your app:

 1. Ensure that your local connected iOS device is unlocked.
 1. In the Visual Studio toolbar, select your local connected iOS device in the debug target drop down, and click the **Run** button to build your app and deploy it to your local iOS device: